-7. Full financial year ending 2015 (April 2014 to March 2015)
+7. Full financial year ending 2015 (April 2014 to March 2015) and full financial year ending 2016 (April 2015 to March 2016)

 On the same day as this bulletin is released, the OBR publishes a commentary on the latest figures and how these reflect on its forecasts.
 The OBR provides this commentary to help users interpret the differences between the latest outturn data and the OBR forecasts by providing contextual information about assumptions made during the OBR's forecasting process.